The page has been translated by Gen AI.

 CategoryDetailed description

-Add node poolAdd node pool to the current cluster
+Add Node PoolAdd node pool to current cluster

-• Node Information: Displays node name, version, and status information
+• Node information: Displays node name, version, and status information

-• Node Pool Upgrade: Node pool version upgrade
+• Node pool upgrade: Node pool version upgrade

-• Node Pool Deletion: Delete node
+• Node pool deletion: Delete node pool

 Table.
-Node Pool Items
+Node Pool Tab Items

 Reference

-If a red exclamation mark icon appears on the version of the node pool information, the server OS of that node pool is not supported in higher versions of Kubernetes.
+If a red exclamation mark icon appears on the version of the node pool information, the server OS of that node pool is not supported in newer versions of Kubernetes.
 To ensure stable service, the node pool server OS must be upgraded.

 Tag